Setting up a limited liability company in Italy

 Discover more on Benefit Corporations.

-If you want to open a company in Italy (s.r.l or s.r.l.s), these are the main points to keep in mind:
+For the opening a company in italy company in Italy (s.r.l or s.r.l.s), these are the main points to keep in mind as regard legal requirements:

 - you will need to appoint at least one director and one shareholder of any nationality;